⚠️ Quick Triage

 🔊 Symptom

-The most distinctive pattern of all eight.
-Car shakes noticeably in drive at a stop, but shaking nearly disappears in park or neutral.
-Sometimes you'll hear a clunk when shifting between drive and reverse.
+The most distinctive pattern: car shakes noticeably in drive at a stop, but shaking nearly disappears in park or neutral.
+Sometimes a clunk when shifting between drive and reverse.

-2-minute self-check: Sit in your car with the engine running.
-Pull the parking brake firmly.
-With your foot on the brake, shift through reverse, neutral, and drive.
-Note the vibration intensity in each gear.
-If drive and reverse vibrate noticeably more than park and neutral, motor mounts are >80% likely.
+2-minute self-check: With parking brake firmly on and foot on the brake, shift through reverse, neutral, and drive.
+Note the vibration in each gear.
+Drive and reverse significantly worse than park and neutral = motor mounts >80% likely.

-Important: Don't ignore worn mounts beyond a few months.
-Once they fail completely, the engine can shift under load and damage transmission lines, exhaust components, and electrical connectors — turning a $400 fix into $2,000+.
+Don't ignore this: Once mounts fail completely, the engine can shift and damage transmission lines, exhaust components, and electrical connectors — turning a $400 fix into $2,000+.

 🟡 Risk